 What Makes a Dog Hypoallergenic?

-A dog that is 100% free of allergens doesn’t really exist.
-Every dog can carry some sort of allergen.
+A dog that is 100% free of allergens doesn’t exist.
+Every dog can carry some allergen.
 The amount may differ.
 The main factor that plays a vital role in making a dog breed hypoallergenic is its amount of shedding.

-When a dog loses his hair, those shed hair contains allergy-triggering elements.
-Such as skin cells, saliva, and urine.
-What allergens will those fallen hair carry depends on where those hairs are shed from.
+When a dog loses his hair, shed hair contains allergy-triggering elements, such as skin cells, saliva, and urine.
+What allergens those fallen hairs carry depends on where those hairs are shed from.

 Afterward, these loose hairs go around everywhere in your home.
-Resultantly, the allergens scatter through the air triggering allergies.
-In simple words: The smallest possible amount of shedding or no shedding at all, makes a dog hypoallergenic.
+As a result, the allergens scatter through the air, triggering allergies.
+Simply put, The smallest possible amount of shedding, or no shedding at all, makes a dog hypoallergenic.

 Or, you may say

-The lesser a dog breed sheds, the more hypoallergenic it is!
+The less a dog breed sheds, the more hypoallergenic it is!

 Do American Eskimo Dogs Shed?

-Talking about American Eskimo Dog shedding, all I can say is they shed all year long and also seasonally.
-Everywhere they go, they leave their sparkling hair behind – in an insane amount!
+Talking about American Eskimo Dog shedding, I can only say they shed all year and seasonally.
+Everywhere they go, they leave their sparkling hair behind – insanely!

 In spring, your American Eskimo Dog casts his hair off to change the layer of its coat that will keep him easy in the forthcoming summer.
 On the other hand…

-In autumn, your Eskie needs to be fluffier to stay warm in the chilling winters.
+Your Eskie must be fluffier in autumn to stay warm in the chilling winters.
 Whatever the season is to come, getting rid of their older hair becomes necessary for hairy dog breeds, like, American Eskimo dogs, to fight against the seasonal challenges.

-Now, when an Eskie sheds, it can experience some kind of dander formation on its skin.
-The dander builds up if your Eskimo’s skin has become REALLY dry and unhealthy.
+Now, when an Eskie sheds, it can experience some dander formation on its skin.
+The dander builds up if your Eskimo’s skin has become dry and unhealthy.
 Dry skin massively provokes dander formation and can be a challenge to control.

 Why are American Eskimo Dogs NOT hypoallergenic?